ampl/mp/doc/rst/components.rst

 Flat Model Converters
 ~~~~~~~~~~~~~~~~~~~~~

-`mp::FlatConverter` and `mp::MIPFlatConverter`
+`mp::FlatConverter` and `mp::MIPFlatConverter` represent and
-facilitate conversion of flat models (i.e., models without expression trees).
+convert flat models (i.e., models :ref:`without expression trees <flat-solvers>`).
+Typically, a flat model
+is produced from an NL model by :ref:`Problem Flattener <problem-converters>`.
-Constraints which are not natively accepted by a
+As a next step, constraints which are not natively accepted by a
-solver, are transformed into simpler forms. `mp::FlatConverter` and its subclasses
+solver, are transformed into simpler forms.
+This behavior
 can be flexibly parameterized for a particular solver, preferably
 via the solver's modeling API wrapper: